 Master Owl Meets Miss Bunny

-Deep in the woods lives a wise old bird
+In the woods lives a wise old bird.

 He sits in peace – he’s Master Owl.

 There are some who say he glows at night.

 But they all know he’s very kind.

 They ask for help, he doesn’t mind.

 A little house came into sight.